Poll: Only 37% Of Americans Support The Creation Of Space Force

 — Donald J. Trump (@realDonaldTrump) August 9, 2018

-According to the poll, “The subgroups showing the largest opposition to a Space Force include those who disapprove of Trump (67% shouldn’t establish), college graduates (67%), and Democrats (65%).”
-A small percentage of participants, however, reman unsure about the topic, but that is generally to be expected when it comes to polling.
+According to the poll, “The subgroups showing the largest opposition to a Space Force include those who disapprove of Trump (67 percent shouldn’t establish), college graduates (67 percent), and Democrats (65 percent).”
+A small percentage of participants, however, remain unsure about the topic, but that is generally to be expected when it comes to polling.

 Conducted from August 9 through August 11, the participants of the poll were “among a random national sample of 1,002 adults reached on landlines or cellphones by a live interviewer.”